Free Tool

 - What is QSBS (Section 1202)?

-- Qualified Small Business Stock under IRC §1202 lets eligible founders and early investors exclude up to 100% of federal capital gains on the sale of qualifying C-corp stock, subject to a per-issuer cap.
+- Qualified Small Business Stock (QSBS) under IRC §1202 lets eligible founders and early investors exclude up to 100% of federal capital gains tax on the sale of qualifying C-corp stock, subject to a per-issuer cap.

 - What changed under the OBBBA in 2025?

-- For stock acquired after July 4, 2025, the One Big Beautiful Bill Act introduces a tiered exclusion (50% at 3 years, 75% at 4 years, 100% at 5 years), raises the gross-assets cap from $50M to $75M, and raises the per-issuer cap from $10M to $15M.
+- For stock acquired after July 4, 2025, the One Big Beautiful Bill Act introduces a tiered exclusion (50% at 3 years held, 75% at 4 years, 100% at 5 years), raises the gross-assets cap from $50M to $75M, and increases the per-issuer cap from $10M to $15M.

 - Does California honor QSBS?

-- What businesses are excluded?
+- What businesses are excluded from QSBS?

 - Service businesses (legal, accounting, consulting, health, financial services), farming, mining, hospitality, and finance/insurance generally don't qualify.
 Most software, SaaS, fintech (non-bank), AI, hardware, biotech, and e-commerce startups do qualify.